andreasaff/triathlog/docs/documentation.md

 ## 1.2 Scope
 All planned features in this project were documented as user stories, which were then prioritized according to the [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method.

+> Note: User story 8 was added during the development process, as I found it to be a quite important aspect in personal usage of Triathlog.
+Currently configuration options are very basic and can only be done at build time.
+Configuration options via GUI were treated out of scope but could be added in future versions.

 Nr|Title|Priority|Status
 --|-----|--------|------
 1|Add training block|_Must_|✅